nicola02nb/BetterDiscord-Stuff/Plugins/BetterTTS/README.md

 - Select from which channel TTS should read messages:
     - Never read messages
     - Read all messages from all Channels and Servers
-    - From Custom subscribe Channels or Servers (There checkbox when you right click them)
+    - From Custom subscribe Channels or Servers (There is a checkbox when you right click them)
     - From Connected Channel
     - From Focused Channel
     - From Connected Server